gradle/gradle/subprojects/docs/src/docs/release/notes.md

     28649 GradleWorkerMain 'Gradle Test Executor 17'
     28630 GradleWorkerMain 'Gradle Compiler Daemon 1'

+### Java Gradle Plugin plugin

+This is a plugin to assist in developing gradle plugins.
+It validates the plugin structure during the jar task and emits warnings if the plugin metadata is not valid.

+    apply plugin: 'java-gradle-plugin'

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.